-Coordinated admission scheme

-All applications for places in the normal year of entry are made on the common application form.
-For entrance to the school in September 2016 the closing date of the co-ordinated admission scheme is 31 October 2015.
-Places are allocated on 1 March 2016.
+Coordinated admission scheme All applications for places in the normal year of entry are made to the home local authority on the common application.
+For entrance to the school in September 2020 the closing date of the co-ordinated admission scheme is 31 October preceding admission to secondary school.
+Places are allocated on National Offer Day: 1 March.